Hubelia/directus-postgresql-json-views/README.md

 - [ ] Add tests
 - [ ] Add documentation
 - [ ] Delete a view
-- [ ] Implement the front end in directus so we can add views directly fron the ui
+- [ ] Implement the front end in directus so we can add views directly from the ui
 - [ ] Return the right type on null (array, object, string, etc)
 - [ ] Apply Queries when creating the views to filter children that are fetched
 - [ ] Add options to remove unwanted fields from the view - and default with sensitive values like passwords